joel16/ElevenMPV/README.md

 - Triangle: Shuffle audio files in current directory.
 - Square: Repeat audio files in current directory.
 - Start: Turn off display and keep playing audio in background.
+- Touch: Touch anywhere on the progress bar to seek to that location.

 # Credits:
 - MPG123 contributors.
 - dr_libs by mackron.
-- stb_vorbis by nothings and contributors.
+- libvorbis, libogg and libopus contributors.
 - libxmp-lite contributors.
 - Preetisketch for startup.png (banner).
-- Eleven Music Player contributors for design elements.
+- LineageOS's Eleven Music Player contributors for design elements.